 Under 2 hours

 Measuring windows to find the correct size for replacement is not a difficult task but accurate measurements are critical.
 Take your time to get it right; buying the incorrect size will waste much more time, not to mention money.
+Use this guide will teach you how to measure windows for replacement, how to measure for window screens and how to measure for storm windows to determine the correct size to purchase for a proper fit.

 Check Windows for Square

 Measuring for replacement windows begins with determining that the corners of the existing window frame are square.
 Standard window sizes vary but you can be sure that replacements you order will have 90-degree corners.
+This quick first step in measuring windows is also useful when learning how to measure for window screens and storm windows.

 To check your windows are in square alignment: